 A parser can use more than one database node to load a single input source in parallel.
 This approach is referred to as apportioned load.
-Some of the parsers built into Vertica support apportioned load.
+Among the parsers built into Vertica, the default (delimited) parser supports apportioned load.

 Apportioned load, like cooperative parse, requires an input that can be divided at record boundaries.
 The difference is that cooperative parse does a sequential scan to find record boundaries, while apportioned load first jumps (seeks) to a given position and then scans.
 Some formats, like generic XML, do not support seeking.

 To use apportioned load, you must ensure that the source is reachable by all participating database nodes.
 You typically use apportioned load with distributed file systems.

 It is possible for a parser to not support apportioned load directly but to have a chunker that supports apportioning.

 You can use apportioned load and cooperative parse independently or together.
 See Combining Cooperative Parse and Apportioned Load.